-New technology and manufacturing advancements are make modern caravans a lot safer to tow but you must always make sure you load your caravan correctly, as well as drive carefully if you want to maintain good towing stability.
+New technology and manufacturing advancements are making modern caravans a lot safer to tow but you must always make sure you load your caravan correctly, as well as drive carefully if you want to maintain good towing stability.

 One of the first considerations for a stable towing experience is having the right tow car for your caravan so you have the perfectly matched outfit.
 Towsafe will help you match your car and caravan so you stay safe and legal.
 There are also a range of devices available to help even the most nervous of tow car drivers feel more confident.

 Here we offer some guidance on how you can improve your caravan’s towing stability, plus we look at some of the safety devices and systems available.

 - Always load your caravan correctly.
 Avoid putting heavy items at the extreme ends of the caravan and in the high level lockers.
 Put weighty items on the floor and in the middle area of your tourer, as near to the axle as you can.
 Heavy items in high lockers might cause your caravan to lean badly when driving around bends.

 - Try to carry heavy items in your tow car if you have room or secure them as near to the caravan floor as possible with straps.
 Cargo bars will also help to prevent items from moving around and minimise instability.

 - Avoid too much or too little noseweight.
 Don’t have too much weight bearing down on the nose of the caravan and onto the towbar.
 Check your nosewight using a purpose weight gauge or a broom handle and set of bathroom scales.
 Click for our guide on how to measure your caravan’s noseweight.
 The correct noseweight for the caravan is the lowest of three noseweight figures: that of the caravan chassis manufacturer; that of the tow vehicle manufacturer; and that of the towbar manufacturer.